hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `resource_group_name` - The name of the resource group in which to create the virtual network gateway.

-* `location` - The location/region where the virtual network gateway is created.
+* `location` - The location/region where the virtual network gateway is located.

 ## Import